OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-01.md

 ## 1 Timothy 1:10

-for the sexually immoral, homosexuals, slave traders, liars, perjurers, and whatever else is contrary to sound teaching,
+for those who engage in immoral acts, those who exploit others, liars, perjurers, and whatever else is contrary to sound teaching,

 ## 1 Timothy 1:11

-according to the glorious gospel of the blessed God, with which I have been entrusted.
+in line with the glorious gospel of the blessed God, which has been entrusted to me.

 ## 1 Timothy 1:12

-I thank Christ Jesus our Lord, who has strengthened me, because He considered me faithful, putting me into service,
+I am grateful to Christ Jesus our Lord, who has given me strength, because He considered me faithful, appointing me to His service,

 ## 1 Timothy 1:13